iamshnoo/weathub/README.md

 # Global Voices, Local Biases: Socio-Cultural Prejudices across Languages

-This repository contains code for our submission to EMNLP 2023.
-The paper will be presented at the main conference in Singapore.
+This repository contains code for our paper accepted at EMNLP 2023.

-The dataset used in this paper is available in this repository and also on HuggingFace at this [link](https://huggingface.co/datasets/iamshnoo/WEATHub).
+The dataset developed in this paper is available in this repository and also on HuggingFace at this [link](https://huggingface.co/datasets/iamshnoo/WEATHub).
+Refer to the HuggingFace README for more details on the dataset format for the hub.

 <p align="center">
   <img src="assets/dalle3_weathub.png" width="250" height="250">